Our Vans: Volkswagen T5 Transporter Kombi Sportline

 As the weather turns cold I'll be looking to fit some winter tyres to the Transporter so that it's better prepared for worsening conditions.
 Over Christmas it will be on duty to such glamorous places as South Wales and Kent, and I don't want to be caught out if it snows.
 It looks doubtful whether winter tyres will fit on the current wheels, so it may be a case of getting some steel wheels with winter tyres fitted.

-« Earlier: A leaky Transporter problem Later: Transporter Kombi or Caravelle »
+« Earlier: Has our Sportline been usurped?
+Later: Transporter Kombi or Caravelle »

 Updates